How to Enable BitLocker Encryption without a TPM in Windows 11/10/8/7?

 encryption is complete

 Step 11.
-Now you have to enter the BitLocker password or plug in the USB drive which contains the startup key before you can start the Windows.
+Now you must enter the BitLocker password or plug in the USB drive which contains the startup key before you can start the Windows.

 Enter BitLocker password to boot